jd-anabi/functional-programming/recursion.md

 [Back to main](https://jd-anabi.github.io/functional-programming/)

-From the last tutorial, you might have noticed that when we defining our function for sum, we used recursion.
+From the last tutorial, you might have noticed that when we were defining our function for sum, we used recursion.
 Indeed, any non-trivial function in Haskell is recursive by nature since Haskell does not provide any mechanism for looping, like for-loops or while-loops that are present in other languages.
 This, then, brings us to our next topic: recursion.